Active Substance: liraglutide

 Why has Victoza been approved?

-The Committee for Medicinal Products for Human Use (CHMP) decided that Victoza’s benefits are greater than its risks for the treatment of adults with type-2 diabetes mellitus to achieve glycaemic control in dual therapy in combination with metformin or a sulphonylurea, or in triple therapy with metformin and either a sulphonylurea or a thiazolidinedione.
-The Committee recommended that Victoza be given marketing authorisation.
+The Committee for Medicinal Products for Human Use (CHMP) decided that Victoza’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 Other information about Victoza

-The European Commission granted a marketing authorisation valid throughout the European Union for Victoza to Novo Nordisk A/S on 30 June 2009.
+The European Commission granted a marketing authorisation valid throughout the European Union for Victoza on 30 June 2009.

 Source: European Medicines Agency